 (F) This chapter does not impair any right of indemnity under existing law.
 Where one tortfeasor is entitled to indemnity from another, the right of the indemnity obligee is for indemnity and not contribution, and the indemnity obligor is not entitled to contribution from the obligee for any portion of his indemnity obligation.

 (G) This chapter does not apply to breaches of trust or of other fiduciary obligation.

+(H) The provisions in this section apply only to causes of action where the nonparty tortfeasor was not added to the verdict form pursuant to Section 15-38-15(A)(1) or (C).

 SECTION X. Section 15-38-30 of the S.C.
 Code is amended to read:

 Section 15-38-30.
 In determining the pro rata shares of tortfeasors in the entire liability (1) their relative degrees of fault shall not be considered; (2) if equity requires, the collective liability of some as a group shall constitute a single share; and (3) principles of equity applicable to contribution generally shall apply.
+This section applies only to causes of action where the nonparty tortfeasor was not added to the verdict form pursuant to Section 15-38-15(A)(1) or (C).

 SECTION X. Section 15-38-40 of the S.C.
 Code is amended to read: